k3vvie83/SimpleExpenditureTracker/README.md

 Do a docker pull for latest MySQL Version and initialise the MySQL DB from the SQL script provided in the source code package.

 - From console/terminal, type `docker run -d --name=database --env="MYSQL_ROOT_PASSWORD=<root_password>" --env="MYSQL_DATABASE=SimpleDatabase" mysql:latest` to pull the MySQL latest image from docker hub. [***Remember to change the MYSQL_ROOT_PASSWORD***]
-- Verify the container is running by typing `docker ps`, you should see the process running with the corresponding *CONTAINER ID*
+- Verify the container is running by typing `docker ps`, you should see the process running with the corresponding *'CONTAINER ID'*
 - Copy the SQL script into the docker container.
 Type `docker cp Simple_Expenditure_App_SQL_Schema.sql <ContainerID>:/`
 - Login to the container and execute the script.
 Type `docker exec -it <ContainerID> bash`
 - Type `mysql -u root -p < /Simple_Expenditure_App_SQL_Schema.sql`